mx1001/hardops_manual/docs/faq.md

 # What is the difference between [Hard Ops](https://gumroad.com/l/hardops/) and [KitOps](https://gumroad.com/l/kitopspro)?

 Hard Ops is a toolkit containing many tools for assisting users with getting all the way from cube to final result.
 It's our swiss army knife of modelling.
+[However back in 2016 I did discuss the implementation and our plans with it.](https://masterxeon1001.com/2016/01/05/hops0065update/)

+A few things to note.
+  - I took the idea for Insert Merging from Chipp in Moi and I left a comment about it.
+  - now he's using Blender years later and we collaborated to make his system from Moi a thing in Blender but faster
+  - the initial insert system of HOPS was just a means to an end.
+It was limited due to its simplicity which limited our expansion on it.
+One mesh merged and one mesh left behind.

 KitOps is focused primarily on insert management into packs called Kpacks and the workflows of aligning them on surfaces and smart behaviors.
+This takes the behavior system of subsets and removes several steps and makes it an artistic process compared to before.

 # What can [KitOps](https://gumroad.com/l/kitopspro) do that [Hard Ops](https://gumroad.com/l/hardops/) doesn't?